Inzamam-ul-Haq – Most Gifted Youngsters in World Cricket

 He also has the great ability to appear totally nonchalant about his batting, which takes some doing when you have Javed Miandad lecturing you every five seconds!
 But Miandad knows what he is doing.
-The wizened old pro appreciated that Inzamam as his previous chances and didn’t want him to repeat innings against New Zealand in Christchurch when a magnificent hook off his face was followed by a loose defensive shot which only helped the ball onto his stumps.
+The wizened old pro appreciated that Inzamam was his previous chance and didn’t want him to repeat innings against New Zealand in Christchurch when a magnificent hook off his face was followed by a loose defensive shot that only helped the ball onto his stumps.

-The fact that the Kiwi skipper was one of the best players during the World Cup 1992 only highlighted the quality of the Pakistani’s breath-taking innings.
-Inzamam left the scene in the 45th over – to yet another run-out – but by that time he had taken the Pakistanis to within 36 runs of victory, and with 32 balls to go, not even a mild attack of hysteria could prevent the visitors from proceeding to Melbourne for the Final.
+The fact that the Kiwi skipper was one of the best players during the 1992 World Cup 1992 only highlighted the quality of the Pakistani’s breath-taking innings.
+Inzamam left the scene in the 45th over—to yet another run-out—but by that time he had taken the Pakistanis to within 36 runs of victory, and with 32 balls to go, not even a mild attack of hysteria could prevent the visitors from proceeding to Melbourne for the final.

 “Imran Khan reminded journalists after the game that he had said before the World Cup that Inzamam-ul-Haq was ‘one of the most talented cricketers I have seen”.

-He played a couple of shots off his hips which went out of the ground.
+He played a couple of shots off his hips, which went off the ground.
 I only ever saw Vivan Richards play like that. `So for me, he was in.
 I knew for as long as I was going to play, I’d back him.’
-And such is the way of Pakistan cricket selection that suddenly the Multan batsman had forced players of the pedigree of Shoaib Mohammad out of the side.
+And such is the way of Pakistan cricket selection that suddenly the Multan batsman forced players of the pedigree of Shoaib Mohammad out of the side.

 Imran Khan proved how astute his talent-spotting was when the new recruit hit a classy 60 against the West Indians, followed by two centuries and a half-century against Sri Lanka in 1992, on their pre-World Cup tour of Pakistan.

 Imran was as much impressed by the unflappable temperament of his protégé as he was by the range and timing of his stroke play, which perhaps explains why Imran alone seemed unperturbed by the fact that with just 10 over’s to go in the World Cup Final at the MCG, Pakistan had reached only 163.
-Whereas Imran had held Inzamam back to number six in Auckland he promoted him ahead of the vastly more experienced Salim Malik at the MCG.
-A true reflection of Imran’s confidence in the youngster’s ability to handle the pressure-cooker, and the tension of the big match in the Final.
+Whereas Imran had held Inzamam back to number six in Auckland, he promoted him ahead of the vastly more experienced Salim Malik at the MCG.
+This is a true reflection of Imran’s confidence in the youngster’s ability to handle the pressure cooker and the tension of the big match in the final.

-They had accelerated the scoring rate to eight an over for their brief, but productive, partnership when Imran tried to hit Ian Botham out of the ground, only to find Illingworth on the boundary.
-Pringle was able to tame Inzamam at the death of the innings, but not before the novice had created a momentum that GrahamGoochwas unable to halt.
+They had accelerated the scoring rate to eight overs for their brief, but productive, partnership when Imran tried to hit Ian Botham out of the ground, only to find Illingworth on the boundary.
+Pringle was able to tame Inzamam at the end of the innings, but not before the novice had created a momentum that GrahamGoochwas unable to halt.